-Cardiomyopathy is a weakening of the heart muscle or another problem with the heart muscle.
-It often occurs when the heart cannot pump as well as it should, or with other heart function problems.
+Cardiomyopathy is disease in which the heart muscle becomes weakened, stretched, or has another structural problem.
+It often occurs when the heart cannot pump or function well.

 When possible, the cause of cardiomyopathy is treated.
 Medicines and lifestyle changes are often needed to treat the symptoms of heart failure, angina, and abnormal heart rhythms.

-Different procedures or surgeries may also be used:
+Procedures or surgeries may also be used, including:

 Recently, implantable artificial heart pumps have been developed.
-However, very few patients are able to have this advanced treatment.
+These may be used for very severe cases.
+However, not all patients need or are able to have this advanced treatment.

 The outlook depends on many different things, including:

 Heart failure is usually a long-term (chronic) illness.
 It may get worse over time.
-Some people develop severe heart failure that medicines, surgery, and other treatments can no longer help.
+Some people develop severe heart failure.
+In this case, medicines, surgery, and other treatments may no longer help.

 Patients with certain types of cardiomyopathy are at risk for dangerous heart rhythm problems.